Competitive scholarships and project funding opportunities for the 2017–2018 academic year are described below. Parsons students should contact

 The William Randolph Hearst Endowed Scholarship Fund was established in 1998 to support and promote partnerships between Parsons and local and global nonprofit groups.

-The William Randolph Hearst Scholarship application will be available at the beginning of 2018.
+The William Randolph Hearst Scholarship application is available here.

 For more information, email